Teen Literature Weekly Class

 Tuition

-$65 due at registration and then monthly from September- May
+$65 upon registration then payments from September- May or $650 total

 Class Enrollment Min/Max